mcsee/Software-Design-Articles/Articles/Blogging/Why I Create Content as a Developer and Teacher/readme.md

 4 Use code examples

 Examples are a great way to illustrate a concept.
 If you can, find or create examples that your student can follow along with.
 This will help them understand the concept and see how it's used in practice.
-Do not write all the examples using the same language.
+Don't write all the examples using the same language.

 5 Practice, practice, practice